Hofer-Julian/slidev-presentations/2024-02-munich-meetup/slides.md

 # About me

-- bla
+- Julian Hofer
-- bla bla
+- ⚛️ Background in Physics
-- bla bla bla
+- 💬 Thinks that languages are cool
-- bla bla bla bla
+- 🤓 Loves to talk about package managers

 ---
 layout: center